 Item 12.
 Adoption of decisions and outcomes of the meeting

-[The Working Group took note of the presence of Parties and adopted the major outcomes and decisions presented by the Chair at the meeting (as contained in this document PRTR/WG.1/2020/Inf.2) and requested the secretariat, in consultation with the Chair, to finalize the report and incorporate these adopted outcomes and decisions.] – to be updated as needed
+The Working Group took note of the presence of Parties and adopted the major outcomes and decisions presented by the Chair at the meeting (as contained in this document PRTR/WG.1/2020/Inf.2) and requested the secretariat, in consultation with the Chair, to finalize the report and incorporate these adopted outcomes and decisions.

 ***